effekt-lang/effekt/examples/tour/regions.effekt.md

 }
 ```

 We can return a closure that closes over a mutable reference.
 This is only possible because `x` is allocated on the heap and subject to garbage collection.
+Note that in most cases it does not make sense to define mutable references using `var`.

 ## References